koleaby4/dom-designs/README.md

 # Website for 'Dom Designs'

-This project builds website for 'Dom Designs' - an interior design company with main office based in London UK and projects in Europe, US and Russia.
+This project builds website for 'Dom Designs' - an interior design company <br>
+with main office based in London UK and projects in Europe, US and Russia.

 ## Website URL